suhanree/network-recommender/README.md

 ## Data

-The data consist of 5 json files, and each file has information on users, businesses, reviews (with ratings), tips, and check-ins.
+The data consist of five json files, and each file has information on users, businesses, reviews (with ratings), tips, and check-ins.
 The data is composed by Yelp to represent 10 cities:
 Phoenix, Las Vegas, Charlotte, Montreal, Edinburgh, Pittsburgh,